polsieira/swapi-trivia/README.md

 # SWAPI Trivia

-A Star Wars application made my Pol Sieira and Jeannie Evans using React, SASS, and a Star Wars API for info.
+A Star Wars application made by Pol Sieira and Jeannie Evans using React, SASS, and a Star Wars API for the info.
 All files are accompanied by testing.

 ## About